Tuck1297/Creative-Coding-Final-Project-Code/README.md

 # Plug and Play

-This project is one that I currently do not have available to run in the browser hosted on Github due to there being CORS restrictions and errors that surface.
-Therefore, to plug and play this project you will need to clone this project to your browser and run the local host server that is configured in your IDE.
-Visual Studio Code has great 'Live Server' plugins that make step-up and running this repo's code a breeze.
+This project is one that is currently not available to run in the browser due to the number of files and CORS restrictions.
+To Plug and Play this project you will need to clone this project to your local environment and run the main.html file on a local host server that is configured in your IDE.
+Visual Studio Code has a great 'Live Server' plugin that makes set-up and running this repo's code a breeze.

+Steps:
+- 1. Clone the project to your local environment
+- 2. Open this project in your IDE (Recommended: Visual Studio Code)
+- 3. Launch Live Server and Choose Main.html to start
+- 4. Follow the on screen prompts and enjoy!!

 Please know that this assignment was one of experimental origin and was made to run specifically on a newer device within its local environment.
 If you experience problems getting things set up and running